isomerpages/mse-zerowaste/_workgroup/02-citizens_workgroup_faq.md

 ### 6. Why is it important to improve the way we recycle at home?

-Under the National Recycling Programme (NRP), the public waste collectors (PWCs) licensed by the National Environment Agency (NEA) are required to provide recycling bins and recycling collection services to all HDB estates, private landed properties, and some condominiums/private apartments.
+Under the [National Recycling Programme (NRP)](https://www.nea.gov.sg/our-services/waste-management/3r-programmes-and-resources/national-recycling-programme){:target="_blank"}, the public waste collectors (PWCs) licensed by the National Environment Agency (NEA) are required to provide recycling bins and recycling collection services to all HDB estates, private landed properties, and some condominiums/private apartments.

 The NRP uses a commingled collection system, ie, residents can throw paper, plastic, glass and metal recyclables into one blue recycling bin.
 These recyclables are then collected and sorted at the Material Recovery Facilities.